AmeliePick/AmelieBot/API/README.md

 # How to work with the Database
+Can you help me teach the bot different phrases.

-The folder has two exe files, the first file adds information to the Database for AI training.
+The folder has two exe files, the Add_to_soc.exe adds information to the Database for AI training.

 Example phrases:
 - What is the weather now? @ search